thacherT1D/new-angular-curriculum/Unit-2/08-services.md

 # Services

+## Objectives

+* Describe and Compare Services and Factories in Angular.js
+* Describe a Singleton and ennumerate use cases for Singletons
+* Create a custom Service or Factory to use in an Angular app
+* Use an Angular Service to manage data accross controllers*

 ## A brief introduction

 As we start building larger applications with multiple controllers, not only is our code per controller becoming larger, but we are starting to face with a new problem.
 How do we share data, properties and methods between controllers?
 Our first thought might be to use `$rootScope` and pass it to each of our controllers, but this gets messy quickly.
 It would be really nice to have to tool to do this - and for that we use services!